andresbarriosf/It-s-time-to-learn/README.md

 - PISA datasets can be download from the following link: https://www.oecd.org/pisa/data/

 ## REPLICATION
 In order to implement our main analysis we combine many of these files.
 Since some of them cannot be made public, to facilitate the replication of our results we created a set of datasets in which we use a fake identifier of schools and individuals and keep variables to a minimum.
-This is necessary in order to satisfy the data protection policies of the public agencies that gave us access to the data.
-The school and individual identifiers are unique to each dataset; therefore, they cannot be used to combine them.
+This is necessary in order to satisfy the data protection policies of public agencies that gave us access to the data.
+The school and individual identifiers are unique to each dataset; therefore, they cannot be used to merge them.

 - fsd_final_dataset_for_analysis_replication.dta: to replicate main effects, heterogeneous effects and robustness checks analysis.
 - event_study_xxxx.dta: to replicate event studies.